abid-mujtaba/BitcoinTracker-server/README.md

 /usr/sbin/nginx -c <path to config> &> /dev/null

-(the nginx config file is included in this repo).
+(the nginx config file is included in this repo as well as the mimes.conf file that is required for CSS to work).

 uwsgi on the other hand does come pre-installed (like nginx) but it doesn't have python support compiled in to it.
 This means I had to roll out my own version of uwsgi in userspace.
 This was made remarkably easy thanks to virtualenv.